Analogue Photography: Part 5 – Kodak ColorPlus 200 at Nostalgic Car Show

 Conclusion

-Kodak ColorPlus 200 has a distinctly vintage character, with tones leaning toward the warmer side.
+Kodak ColorPlus 200 has a distinctly vintage character, with tones leaning toward the warmer side, but not as much as Kodak Gold.
 You can shift the colours toward a more neutral balance, but doing so often pushes the whites toward a bluish cast.
 Personally, for a vintage look, I prefer a warmer, slightly yellow image with clean whites and a soft, classic feel, rather than a neutral rendering with cool, unnatural blue-tinted whites.
 If you’re after a classic 1970s look—with matching grain, contrast, and colour palette—this film is made for you.
 Otherwise, you’re probably better off exploring other film stocks.

 Writing articles like this takes a lot of time and resources.
 If you found it helpful or are planning to buy something online, please consider using one of our affiliate links (Amazon).